wavefrontHQ/wavefront-jersey-sdk-java/README.md

     source: "<replace-with-reporting-source>"
     reportTraces: true
     ```
-    **Note:** You can suppress trace data by setting `reportTraces` to false.
+    **Notes:**
+    * Set `server` to the URL for your Wavefront instance, typically `https://myCompany.wavefront.com`.
+    * Set `token` to the string produced by [obtaining an API token](http://docs-beta.wavefront.com/wavefront_api.html#generating-an-api-token).
+    * Set `source` to a string that represents where the data originates -- typically the host name of the machine running the microservice.
+    * Optionally set `reportTraces` to false if you want to suppress trace data.

 ### 3. Create a WavefrontJerseyFilter

 In the code for each web service in your Jersey application:
 * Instantiate a `WavefrontJerseyFilter` object.
-Pass in the configuration files you created above.
+Pass in the path names of the configuration files you created above.
     ```java
     // Instantiate the WavefrontJerseyFilter
     WavefrontJerseyFilter wavefrontJerseyFilter =